mr-mapache/ml-registry/README.md

 # MLRegistry

 A simple package to track python objects based on the arguments they were created with.
+The documentation can be found here: [https://mr-mapache.github.io/ml-registry/](https://mr-mapache.github.io/ml-registry/).

 ## Table of contents:
 - [Introduction](#introduction)